madcodemonkey/PostgreSQL/VectorExample/Readme.md

    - Copy the ADO.NET connection string ```Server=yourdbnamehere.postgres.database.azure.com;Database=MyStuff;Port=5432;User Id=youridhere;Password={your_password};Ssl Mode=Require;```
    - Adjust the Ssl Mode to "VerifyCA" so that it looks like this
      ```Server=yourdbnamehere.postgres.database.azure.com;Database=MyStuff;Port=5432;User Id=youridhere;Password={your_password};Ssl Mode=VerifyCA;```
-   - Finally, adjust your server name, user id and password to be what you used put in for Step 1 above.
+   - Adjust your server name, user id and password to be what you used put in for Step 1 above.
+   - Don't forget to give it a database name (MyStuff in the example above) since the connection string you pull from the Azure portal leaves it blank; otherwise, it will name the database after the user id.
 5. Update appsettings.json (or override with secrets.json)
    - Update the "Repository:DatabaseConnectionString" with your connection string.

 ## PostgreSQL Database setup
 ### Short version:
 1. Run the project.
-2. Important!
-After the Swagger screen appears, STOP the project from running (why? see long winded version below).
+2. **Important!** After the Swagger screen appears, STOP the project from running (why? see long winded version below).

 ### Long winded version:
 In order to use vector fields, we are following the instructions given with the